-- If you have already arranged around 50/60 topics, you can concentrate on the vocabulary, grammar, and pronunciation.
-Your presentation becomes graceful and lucid when you use complex vocabularies and different sentence patterns with clear pronunciation.
+- If you have already arranged around 50/60 topics, you can concentrate on vocabulary, grammar, and pronunciation.
+Your presentation becomes graceful and lucid when you use complex vocabulary and different sentence patterns with clear pronunciation.

 - The best speaking prep can be taken by selecting a fluent speaker of English who can guide you, trace and show your faults, and most importantly, help you correct your mistakes.
-To do this, you can take admission in an English Language institution where IELTS course is offered and an expert trainer is available.
+To do this, you can join an English Language institution where an IELTS course is offered and an expert trainer is available.
 Be sure about the qualification of your trainer.
 You should also look for a partner speaker who will assist you until your exam.

 Here are my suggestions based on the inquiries I have made talking to some candidates:

 - Know all the types of questions you may face in both Task 1 and Task 2.
-Learn the differences and similarities among all the questions types.
+Learn the differences and similarities among all the question types.

 Look at these pictures and identify the similarities and differences.

-- Same goes for General Training Task 1 where you are asked to write a letter in no less than 150 words.
+- The same goes for General Training Task 1 where you are asked to write a letter in no less than 150 words.
 There are different types of letters in both informal and formal situations.
-You may be asked to write an official complaint, letter to get some information, a letter of apology or even an informal letter to a close one.
+You may be asked to write an official complaint, a letter to get some information, a letter of apology, or even an informal letter to a close one.

 Look at the following letter samples: